ogoines/Readme-Generator/README.md

  `

  ## Usage
- Node.js and npm(normally comes with Node.js) are required
+ Node.js and npm(normally comes with Node.je) are required

  ## License
- MIT
+ GPL 3.0

- This project is licensed by the MIT.
+ This project is licensed by the GPL 3.0.

  ## Contributing
- Currently there are no guidelines for contributions
+ Currently, there are no guidelines for contributions

  ## Tests